2075/rest-socket/README.md

 ### How does it work?

-- The required minimum support is HTTP Keep-Alive.
+- The basic requirement for a connection is an HTTP Keep-Alive socket.
-- If your Browser is awesome and allows binary encoding using Uint8 Arrays, it will use the binary compression.
+- If your Browser is awesome, it will automatically send data as a binary buffer.
 - If your Browser is even more awesome and allows using Websockets, it will automatically upgrade your connection.

-### Will it work in old Internet Explorers or non-Websocket Browsers?
+### Does it work with shitty Internet Explorer or non-Websocket Browsers?

-Yes, it will.
-RESTsocketIO supports both HTTP Keep-Alive sockets **and** Websockets as a transport protocol.
+Yes.
+RESTsocketIO supports both HTTP Keep-Alive sockets **and** Websockets as the underlying transport protocol.

 ### Will it work with HTTPS?

 Yes, it will.
 You only have to offer the certificates if you don't have an TLS/SSL-enabling proxy in between (like nginx).
 Take a look at the [TLS example](./example/tls/).

+### How can it stay REST compliant with other backends?

+The example in this README file shows how to implement a service using GET, POST, PUT, DELETE as the equivalent HTTP methods.
+This is backwards-compatible to crappy REST backends.

+If you want to be more awesome than the rest, use custom method names.
+Those are using an HTTP bidirectional connection (also known as HTTP PUSH service).

+### I have issues with binary GET, what should I do?

+That's a shitty design in the HTTP GET RFC2616 specification that doesn't allow transmitting a body with GET requests.
+Just switch to POST, PUT, DELETE instead or use a custom method name.